Layering Living Room Decor

 There’s something about cold weather in the wintertime that has me layering living room decor.
 Maybe it’s similar to putting on layers to keep warm.

-I have not found alternate ways to rearrange furniture in my apartment living room.
+I have not found alternative ways to rearrange furniture in my apartment living room.
 So I resist the urge to do that and instead rearrange things on surfaces.

 I brought out my bottle collection the other day because I missed seeing my vintage bottles.
 Now they stand together like soldiers at attention.

 I’ve collected those bottles over many years.
-I can pinpoint in my head where I found some of them.
+I can pinpoint where I found some of them.
 That gives them history.

 I can’t seem to decide on styles, so I just mix them all together.
 A large painting of a cow (farmhouse style) is next to a milk glass collection (vintage and cottage style).

-But what does it matter as long as I like it?
+But what does it matter if I mix styles as long as I like it that way?

-I like to stack.
+I like to stack decor.
 You get more use out of things if you cannot only use them, but also stack them.
+I like the look of a stack of pretty plates on surfaces.

-If you want to put a cutting board or a wash board on display but can’t find a good place, then lean it somewhere.
+If you want to put a cutting board or a washboard on display but can’t find a good place for it, then lean it somewhere.

-It doesn’t matter what you do as long as it speaks to you.
-And it doesn’t matter what anyone thinks as long as your piled structure doesn’t fall on someone and hurt them.
+It doesn’t matter how you decorate or layer as long as it speaks to you.
+And it doesn’t matter what anyone else thinks.
+It’s your home, and your choices are what is important.

 Maybe two paintings leaning close together seem to need just a little something.
 Slip something unexpected between them like a wood cutting board as you’re layering living room decor.